Mik-TF/mining_cluster/README.md

 ## Introduction

 We propose a proof-of-concept dual-coin mining cluster.
 This mining cluster uses GPU and CPU on any desktop computer to mine Monero, and to mine and stake Zano.
+The mining nodes are reachable remotely via Tailscale and Remmina can also be used to access a GUI interface.

 ## Tools as Building Blocks